Build pipeline

 Two literals that produce byte‑identical records share a single styleId, so class="p-2 bg-slate-700" and class="bg-slate-700 p-2" cost one record.
 The compiler emits:

-• src/styles.generated.ts — a TypeScript module the renderer imports, mapping each source class literal to its styleId, plus the font‑slot metadata and record count:
+• framework/src/styles.generated.ts — a TypeScript module the renderer imports, mapping each source class literal to its styleId, plus the font‑slot metadata and record count:

-// AUTO-GENERATED by PocketJS compiler/tailwind.ts — DO NOT EDIT.
+// AUTO-GENERATED by PocketJS framework/compiler/tailwind.ts — DO NOT EDIT.

 export const STYLE_IDS: Record<string, number> = {